logdna/logdna-cloudwatch/README.md

 }
 ```

-6. [Log in to your LogDNA console](https://logdna.com/sign-in/) to see the log line coming from your Lambda function test:
+6. [Log in to your LogDNA console](https://logdna.com/sign-in/) to see the log line from your Lambda function test:
 ![Dashboard](https://i.imgur.com/P504rGi.png)

 ## Contributing